williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 # Wigner's Friend Paradox: Two Realities, One Lab

-Here's a thought experiment that will break your brain—and I mean that literally.
+Here's a thought experiment that will break your brain and I mean that literally.
 Try to hold both perspectives in your mind at once.
 It's almost impossible.

 Imagine a physicist (let's call them "the friend") performs a quantum measurement inside a sealed laboratory.
 From inside the lab, everything seems normal.
 The friend sees a definite result.
 Everything is clear and straightforward.